muhammadMelhem/BrightMindes-JavaAssignment/README.md

 8-	make maven clean update.

-9-	open the browser inter address http://localhost:8080/
+9-	open the browser enter address http://localhost:8080/

 10-	enter the user Authentication and then submit.